ReAct Sub Agent

 How Completion Works

-- Agent Decision: The ReAct sub agent autonomously determines when it has completed its assigned task.
+- Agent decision: The ReAct sub agent autonomously determines when its primary task is complete and the execution loop should finish.

-- Tool Call: When ready to complete, the ReAct sub agent calls the
+- Tool call: When ready to complete, the model calls the

-- Control Return: Control returns to the main flow, which can then proceed to the next step.
+Task completed); that value is not a user-facing parameter. - Control return: Control returns to the main flow, which can then proceed to the next step.

 Task-specific ReAct Sub Agent